zyrgit/cs424/README.md

 You also need to use Ethernet on RPi to communicate with your laptop.
 Because once you get rid of the screen for RPi, you have no way of knowing its IP.
 You need to SSH into RPi from your laptop via Ethernet (or USB-Ethernet adaptor) to know RPi's IP on wireless interface.
 So connect your laptop with RPi via Ethernet cable now.

-If you use Ubuntu, run `ifconfig eth0 up` to bring up Ethernet interface `eth?`, if you use Mac, plug in cable and `en?` should be up automatically.
+If you use Ubuntu, run `ifconfig eth0 up` on laptop to bring up Ethernet interface `eth?`, if you use Mac, plug in cable and `en?` should be up automatically.
 Find the IP of your laptop Ethernet interface using `ifconfig`.
 On Ubuntu it may be `192.168.0.1`, on Mac it may be `169.254.109.86`, something like that.

 Your RPi and laptop needs to be on the same subnet. if you run `ifconfig` on your laptop, you see the netmask on your laptop, may be `netmask 0xffff0000 broadcast 169.254.255.255` on Mac or `netmask 0xffffff00 broadcast 192.168.0.255` on Ubuntu.
 If broadcast is `?.?.255.255` it means the lowest two bytes are masked, if broadcast is `?.?.?.255` it means the lowest one byte is masked.